Antwerp Giants

 Antwerp Giants, named Windrose Giants Antwerp for sponsorship reasons, is a Belgian professional basketball club based in Antwerp.
 Their home arena is Lotto Arena.
 The club plays in the BNXT League, the highest tier of Belgian basketball.

 The club was created from the merger of Sobabee and Racing Mechelen.
 Then named Racing Basket Antwerpen, it was renamed Antwerp Giants in 2005.

-Antwerp has won the Belgian championship once, in 2000.
+Antwerp has won the Belgian championship twice, in 2000 and 2026.
 The team has won five Belgian Cups and two Belgian Supercups.

 History

 In 1995, Sobabee from Antwerp and Racing Mechelen merged into Racing Basket Antwerpen.
 The club made its debut on the highest stage in Belgium in the 1998–99 season.
 Antwerp was one of the top 3 teams until 2001.
 In the 1999–2000 season the club won its first national championship as Telindus Antwerpen, by beating Oostende 3–1 in the Finals.
 The team had a setback after the championship year and ended in the 6th, 7th or 8th place for five seasons in a row.
 In 2007 the club won its third trophy, by winning the Belgian Basketball Cup for the second time.

 The second team of the club plays in the Belgian Second Division, while the women's team participates in the regional competition.

 The team holds the attendance record for a basketball game in Belgium, with 17,135 spectators, on 31 January 2015, during their game against Spirou Charleroi, in the Sportpaleis.
 In June 2017, it was announced that Telenet would become the main sponsor of the team for three seasons.
 The signing of this sponsor, previously the main sponsor of Oostende, made the Giants one of the favorites in Belgian basketball.